 Understanding leadership styles

 While there are many great leaders in the world, each leader could attribute their success to a somewhat unique blend of qualities.

 As a result, little was known about leadership styles until a 1939 study led by psychologist Kurt Lewin.
 In the study, Lewin identified three distinct styles:

-- Authoritarian leadership (Autocratic) – encompassing leaders who provide clear expectations on what needs to be done and how it should be performed.
+Encompassing leaders who provide clear expectations on what needs to be done and how it should be performed.

 This form of leadership is suited to situations that call for rapid decision making or where the leader is the most knowledgeable person in a group.

 Leaders exhibiting this style offer guidance to subordinates while encouraging member input – which tends to be of a higher quality.